purescript/psc-package/README.md

 `psc-package` is an executable which helps manage PureScript dependencies via Git.
 It can be used directly, but it is also designed to be used by external tools.

+## Installation

+- Download the binary for your platform from [the releases page](https://github.com/purescript/psc-package/releases), and copy it somewhere on your PATH, or
+- Build from source, using `stack install`.

 ## Design Goals

 - `psc-package` should enable simple package management without the need to run Node (compare with Bower).